 Investors’ Funding-It is difficult to get investments when your business structure is unregistered.
 Entities like LLP and Private Limited Company are trusted when it comes to investment.

-It is important to choose business structure depending on natures of business, financial condition, future prospects etc. Each business structure has different levels of compliances that need to be met with.
+It is important to choose a business structure depending on the nature of business, financial condition, future prospects etc. Each business structure has different levels of compliances that need to be met with.